 Before his arrest, deputies said Morgan was last seen Friday on Old Mountain Road in Stony Point, headed toward Alexander County near the Iredell and Alexander County line.

 Authorities said the suspect was seen riding in an older model dark color SUV driven by a white female with a North Carolina temporary tag.

-Deputies were called around noon Saturday to the scene after a friend of the victims made the gruesome discovery on Mount Wesley Church Road in Stony Point.
+Deputies were called to the scene after a friend of the victims made the gruesome discovery on Mount Wesley Church Road in Stony Point.

 When deputies arrived, they said they found two men -- the homeowner and another man -- with gunshot wounds.

-Deputies said they have responded to the house for different calls in the past, but have not said if the homicides are connected to previous incidents.
-Investigators don't yet have a motive but believe the men were killed in two different parts of the home with some type of rifle.
+Deputies said they have responded to the house for different calls in the past but have not said if the homicides are connected to previous incidents.
+Investigators believe the men were killed in two different parts of the home with some type of rifle.

 “It feels unreal.
 It just, I don’t know, don’t feel right.
 Don’t feel like it could, don’t feel like it could be happening here,” neighbor May Sheets said.

 Deputies said they are searching a computer to see if the laptop’s webcam captured the deadly shooting

 This is an ongoing investigation.
 Check back with wsoctv.com for more information.

 - 8 adults, 3 children displaced after large condo fire in Lake Norman